bschulz81/AcceleratedLinearAlgebra/README.md

 # Version history
 ### 05:05.2026
-Added more distributed blas functions for gpu and cpu but i have yet to test them.
+Added more distributed blas functions for gpu and cpu clusters but i have yet to test them.
 I also need to put the offload code into a class to avoid repetition.
 Therefore, i added this into the development folder until I tested this sufficiently.

 ### 25.04.2026